OBSERVABILITY PLATFORM

 View your derived metrics

-To return a list of all derived metrics, use the Chronoctl command chronoctl derived-metrics list, filtered by their slugs with the --slugs flag.
+View derived metrics with the Chronoctl command chronoctl derived-metrics list, filtered by their slugs with the --slugs flag.

 For example, to list all derived metrics: